ehrpg/rules/docs/socialinteractions.md

 character that is added to all roles the players make.
 It can be negative (representing loss of morale or motivation), zero (no strong feelings one way or the other) or positive (motivation to succeed).
-The morale bonus is controlled by the \emph{game master} and can be determined from many different sources.
+The morale bonus is controlled by the game master and can be determined from many different sources.

 Values should range between _minus ten_ (-10) and _plus ten_ (+10),